A Brief History of the AVS Organizational Structure:

 Emergence of Divisions and Technical Groups - To respond to specific interests within the membership, divisional organizations were developed.
 The first of these, Vacuum Metallurgy, was formed in 1961, which became Advanced Surface Engineering in 1999 when an existing organization affiliated with the Society.
 The remaining Divisions developed largely from within the Society; listed in order of formation, they are: Thin Films (1964); Surface Science (1968); Vacuum Technology (1970); Electronic Materials and Processing (1979); Fusion Technology (1980), which became Plasma Science and Technology in 1986; Applied Surface Science (1985); Nanoscale Science & Technology (1992); Magnetic Interfaces & Nanostructures (1999); Biomaterial Interfaces (2003).

 Technical Groups - Focus on newly emerging, dynamic growth areas of science and technology.
-Established in 1994, and include Manufacturing Science and Technology (MSTG) (1994), The Science of MicroElectroMechanical Systems (MEMS) (1999), and Technology for Sustainability Technical Group (TSTG) (2003).
+Established in 1994, and include Manufacturing Science and Technology (MSTG) (1994), The Science of MicroElectroMechanical Systems (MEMS) (1999), Technology for Sustainability Technical Group (TSTG) (2003), and 2D Materials (2022).

 Beginning of Chapters - The Society was originally organized in the northeast and remained largely in the East and Midwest for several years.
 As the membership expanded throughout the country, the need for regional groups increased.
 The first such group was developed by members in the Seattle area, which became the Pacific Northwest Section of the AVS in 1962.
 Other groups soon followed and there are now 19 regional Chapters throughout the country.